abpanic/Task-Tracker/Building.md

 To make the Python script executable with a double click on Ubuntu, I followed these steps:

-1. Add a shebang line to the script.
+1. Add a shebang line to the script.<br>
 Open your Python script (PodomoroTimer.py) in a text editor and add the following line to the very top of the file:
 ```
 #!/usr/bin/env python3